Brand & Marketing: Understanding the Major Differences

 Here's my take on the significant differences between brand and marketing.

-When marketing your product or service, you're telling people how good it is and that they should purchase it ASAP.
+When marketing your product or service, you tell people how good it is and that they should purchase it ASAP.
 But your brand is your identity.
 It's what drives your marketing strategy.
 It's what makes your company "tick."

 You have complete control over your marketing, but your brand lives in the minds of your audience.
 It's how you're perceived.
 Your company has a brand, whether you intentionally shaped it or not.
 But it's up to you to shape it in a way that's meaningful for their audience.